haacked/haacked.com/_posts/2023/2023-01-09-scoping-db-context.md

 The key thing to note here is that in the case of Hangfire, every time Hangfire processes a job, it creates a unit of work (aka a scope) for that job.
 The end result is that as long as your `DbContext` derived instance (in this case `AbbotContext`) is registered with a lifetime of `ServiceLifetime.Scoped`, Hangfire will inject a new instance of your `DbContext` when invoking a job.
 So the code here doesn't call any `DbContext` methods on multiple threads concurrently.
 We're Ok here in that regard.

 However, there *is* an issue with Bill's code here.
+I glossed over it before, but the `RunPipelineAsync` method internally uses dependency injection to resolve a service to handle the Slack event processing.
+That service depends on `AbbotContext`.
+Since this is all running as part of a Hangfire job, it's all in the same Lifetime scope.
+What that means is that the `AbbotContext` instance that is used to retrieve the `SlackEvent` instance is the same instance that is used to process the event.
+That's not good.

 The `AbbotContext` instance in `SlackEventProcessor` should only be responsible for retrieving and updating the `SlackEvent` instance that it needs to process.
-It should not be the same instance that is used when we run the pipeline that does the actual Slack event processing.
-We really want a new `DbContext` instance for that.
-We should think of those things as being two different scopes.
+It should not be the same instance that is used when running the Slack event processing pipeline.

-Instead of injecting a `DbContext` instance into the `SlackEventProcessor`, we should inject an `IDbContextFactory`.
-Then our code looks like this:
+The solution is to create a separate `AbbotContext` instance for the outer scope.
+To do that, Bill needs to inject an `IDbContextFactory` into `SlackEventProcessor` and use that to create a new `AbbotContext` instance for the outer scope, resulting in:

 ```csharp
 public class SlackEventProcessor {